-18.1 Reinstatement.
+- 18.1 Reinstatement.
 If an Employee is terminated or suspended from work for lawfully exercising their right to ESST, the Department may order reinstatement.
 The Employer and the Employee may, with the approval of the Department, agree to any alternative resolution or remedy, such as financial compensation.
 Alternatives to reinstatement are not exclusive of other remedies under the Ordinance if additional violations occurred.
+(See Saint Paul, Minnesota, Municipal Ordinance §233.13(h).) - 18.2 Financial Remedies.
+The Department may order back pay, including liquidated damages, restitution for any out-of-pocket expenses resulting from the violation of this Chapter, as well as other financial remedies and administrative fines as outlined by section 233.13 of the Ordinance.
+(See Saint Paul, Minnesota, Municipal Ordinance §233.13(h).)

-- 18.2 The Department may order back pay and restitution for any out-of-pocket expenses resulting from the violation of this Chapter, as well as other financial remedies and fines as outlined by section 233.13 of the Ordinance. - 18.3 The Department may order public interest terms as additional remedies, including but not limited to policy corrections, Employee training, and compliance reporting.
+18.3 Public Interest.
+The Department may order public interest terms as additional remedies, including but not limited to policy corrections, Employee training, and compliance reporting.
+(See Saint Paul, Minnesota, Municipal Ordinance §233.13(h).)